intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 t2 = np.array([[1,2], [3,4]])
 input_api.enqueue_image('my-instance', img='path/to/image', tensor1=t1, tensor2=t2)
 ```
+There are 3 types of inputs in total, image, tensor, sparse tensor, which could represents nearly all types of models.
+For more details of usage, go to [API Guide](APIGuide.md)

 To get data from queue, you need a `OutputQueue` instance, and using `query` or `dequeue` method.
 The `query` method takes image uri as parameter and returns the corresponding result.
 The `dequeue` method takes no parameter and just returns all results and also delete them in data queue.
 See following example.
 ```
 from zoo.serving.client import OutputQueue